TNA Lockdown: Events

-Featured matches
+Signature matches

 Over the years, Lockdown has become a featured PPV in Impact Wrestling's monthly schedule, several gimmick matches have become recurring highlights of the show.
 These matches are intended to provide a different "flavor" to the show as opposed to a simple eight cage match card.

 Lethal Lockdown

 The first match ever announced for a Lockdown pay per view was the Lethal Lockdown, a variant of the WarGames match popularized in World Championship Wrestling.
 The match features a multi-man competition in which opponents from each team enter in alternating fashion.
 Victory can only be gained after everyone has entered the cage.
 The match has evolved over the years, developing from a three-on-three match (2005) to a four-on-four (2006, 2009, 2010-2011 and 2014) to a five-on-five (2007-2008, 2012-2013).
 Since 2006, the match also includes a roof to the cage, making it the only match with such a feature in TNA, until TNA introduced The Asylum.